This is a character sheet for Aquaman and characters associated with him.

 The Queen of the Atlantean city of Thierna Na Oge, Nuada lost her arm when her sister Bres, deposed her and siezed the throne for herself, and gained a new, cybernetic arm instead.
 Imprisoned in the city's dungeons, Nuada aided a visiting Aquaman, also imprisoned by Bres, in escaping the city and defeating his brother, Ocean Master, before returning home and regaining her own throne from Bres.
 She has been his ally since.

-Cain and Abel: With her sister Bres, resulting in the latter's death during the post-Crisis timeline.
+- Cain and Abel: With her sister Bres, resulting in the latter's death during the post-Crisis timeline.

-Distaff Counterpart: She has a lot in common with Aquaman, right down to her rivalry with Bres, which mimics his problems with Ocean Master.
+- Distaff Counterpart: She has a lot in common with Aquaman, right down to her rivalry with Bres, which mimics his problems with Ocean Master.
 Post-Crisis the similarities only became stronger, courtesy of his loss of his hand.

 Tom Curry was a lighthouse keeper who fell in love and had a child with the Queen of Atlantis, Atlanna, after she saved his life.
 After she gave birth to Arthur, she was forced to return to Atlantis, and Tom waited everyday for her return, while also teaching his son responsibility.
 He eventually died of a heart attack when Arthur was a teenager.

-Death by Origin Story: His death, combined with Dr. Shin outing him, starts Arthur on his path to discovering his heritage and becoming Aquaman.
+- Death by Origin Story: His death, combined with Dr. Shin outing him, starts Arthur on his path to discovering his heritage and becoming Aquaman.

-Good Parent: Made sure his son learned the value of responsibility, and tried his hardest to make sure Arthur was kept safe.
+- Good Parent: Made sure his son learned the value of responsibility, and tried his hardest to make sure Arthur was kept safe.

-Muggle Parents: He completely lacked understanding of Arthur's abilities and had to ask his friend, Stephen Shin, to help Arthur.
+- Muggle Parents: He completely lacked understanding of Arthur's abilities and had to ask his friend, Stephen Shin, to help Arthur.

 - Papa Wolf: When Dr. Shin planned on outing Arthur, Tom went to his lab and wrecked the place, along with every scrap of evidence.

 In the New 52, one of Arthur's oldest friends.
 A marine biologist and former friend of Tom Curry's who taught Arthur how to use his powers.
 Feeling that Arthur was a great discovery, he told his colleagues, who did not believe him.
 He convinced Tom to allow him to publicise the fact that Arthur was Atlantean, but Tom reneged on their agreement, and destroyed Shin's lab and all evidence.
 Shin eventually told the media, and Tom died, Arthur running away from home for years.
 Dr. Shin was disgraced and lost his only friends.

-Heel-Face Turn: Started out a reluctant ally up but eventually became a straight-up ally.
+- Heel-Face Turn: Started out a reluctant ally up but eventually became a straight-up ally.

-It's All About Me: Wanted to be credited with discovering Arthur.
+- It's All About Me: Wanted to be credited with discovering Arthur.
 He later regretted how he acted.
 It was later revealed that he wasn't being unreasonable, because Tom agreed to allow Shin to publicise his findings.

-The Mentor: Taught Arthur how to control his powers.
+- The Mentor: Taught Arthur how to control his powers.

-My God, What Have I Done?: Sent Black Manta after Arthur to get his blood, leading to Tom Curry getting a heart attack, Arthur killing Manta's father, Manta becoming a super villain, and Then caused Arthur to run away from home.
+- My God, What Have I Done?: Sent Black Manta after Arthur to get his blood, leading to Tom Curry getting a heart attack, Arthur killing Manta's father, Manta becoming a super villain, and then caused Arthur to run away from home.

 - Necromancer: He can take on the abilities of his dead comrades such as sharpshooting.

 Black Manta (David)